ziishaned/learn-regex/README.md

 ## 5. Flags

-Flags are also called modifiers beacause they modifies the output of a regular expression.
+Flags are also called modifiers because they modifies the output of a regular expression.
 These flags can be used in any order or combination, and are an integral part of the RegExp.

 |Flag|Description|